-On November 6, the 2022 New York City Marathon will start at its usual opening location of Fort Wadsworth on Staten Island and will journey all the way to Central Park.
-The marathon, celebrating its 51st iteration, is back to full capacity at 50,000 runners after it was limited last year to 33,000 people due to COVID-19 restrictions.
-Some of the best runners in the world and thousands of athletic New Yorkers will be competing to try to break the fastest time and explore New York City along the way.
+On November 5, the 2023 New York City Marathon will start at its usual opening location of Fort Wadsworth on Staten Island and will journey all the way to Central Park.
+More than 50,000 runners are expected to participate this year, including some of the best runners in the world and a few celebrities.
+Thousands of athletic New Yorkers will be competing to try to break the fastest time and explore New York City along the way.

 The course will cross over the Verrazano-Narrows Bridge into Brooklyn on relatively flat streets, before entering Queens briefly and crossing the Queensboro Bridge.
 Runners will then traverse First Avenue before passing through the Charity Cheer Zone and entering the Bronx.
 The rest of the course from here takes place in Manhattan, running first through Harlem and then through Central Park.